fraserlove/algo-lab/README.md

 # Python Scripts
-All Python Scripts Made By Fraser Love
+Python Scripts Developed By Fraser Love.

 ## Simulations
 Computer models and simulations of Hamltonian and complex systems